 Enjoy nature walks, mountain biking, fishing and camping in the largest mainland forest within the Auckland region.

 The Hunua Ranges cover about 400 square kilometres along the south eastern side of the Auckland region.
-Most of the area lies within the Waharau Regional Park, preserved for public recreation and water catchment.
-The park contains more than 450 species of native plants.
+Most of the area lies within the Waharau Regional Park, which has more than 450 species of native plants.

 Several camping areas, equipped with the basic necessities, provide scenic accommodation.
-These are located either near the park entrances or deep within the forest on some of the longer trails.
-Bookings are required - contact the Auckland Regional Council.
+Bookings are through Auckland Regional Council.

 Mountain bikers are welcomed in the ranges and some exciting trails have been built by biking enthusiasts working with the regional council.